Water and effluents / Emission /

 • ● Achieve zero emissions

-• ● Waste plastic: 1% reduction from fiscal 2022 results (total volume)
+• ● Wastes and waste plastic: 1% reduction from the results of the previous fiscal year (total volume)

 Management and Promotion Method of Waste